menu

 Living in Leonard

 Leonard is a tiny village located in the state of Michigan.
 With a population of 352 people and two associated neighborhoods, Leonard is the 597th largest community in Michigan.
-Much of the housing stock in Leonard was built prior to World War II, making it one of the older and more historic villages in the country.
+Leonard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Leonard home prices are not only among the most expensive in Michigan, but Leonard real estate also consistently ranks among the most expensive in America.